greycat-incubator/Gat/Readme.md

 ### IntSet and LongSet
 These two are native custom types, yet in order to reduce the size of stored nodes, only the keys are stored and the information required by the set are recomputed on the fly at every load.

+### Radix Tree
+Two version of radix trees are implemented here, one using directly the struct of Greycat to represent the nodes of a radix tree and another one based on arrays.
+They performs similarly and offers similar function.